#

 Troubleshooting

-Your set is not uniquely ordered
+The set may not be uniquely ordered

 # Neither columns are unique